-If you have any ideas for documentaries during the year, please email Andy Worrell a couple of lines outlining the idea.
+In the first instance, please email Andy Worrell a couple of lines outlining your idea.

-To submit, you will need to be part of the Radio Independent Supplier Database.
+To submit any documentary proposal, you will need to be part of the Radio Independent Supplier Database.
 Further information can be found on the Pitching to Radio page.